-Administrative Division: Kafa Zone Administration, in association with ChenaWoreda, Decha Woreda, Gimbo, Woreda, GewataWoreda, Adiyo Woreda, Bita Woreda, Bonga Town AdministrationGuanica
+Administrative authorities: Kafa Zone Administration, in association with ChenaWoreda, Decha Woreda, Gimbo, Woreda, GewataWoreda, Adiyo Woreda, Bita Woreda, Bonga Town AdministrationGuanica

 The Biosphere Reserve includes the East Afromontane Biodiversity Hotspot and other endemic agricultural crops such as Ensete ventricosum and Eragrostis tef, and a cultural and linguistic identity quite distinct from the rest of Africa.